kaulin/42_minishell/karo_notes.md

 - Handle heredoc by making another pipe where the input is written and where it can be read from
 - Check if PATH_MAX still works in linux as it should
 - Make error handling uniform using fail() everywhere
+- If we have a builtin and a normal command dup2 in parent fails and the command goes though but only after the program has already asked for another input.
+Why is this?
+Is it because the cmd2 keeps waiting for more input from builtin.
+Eg.
+Minishell > echo test | wc
+Dup2 failed1
+Minishell >       1       2      21